-Goals: Provide Quality Customer Service Enhance Public Confidence Deliver Critical Infrastructure Improvements Operate a Safe and Efficient Infrastructure System 3.1.1.
+3.1.1.
 Objective: To effectively sustain and improve the Interstate Highway System so that 95% of the system pavement stays in fair or better condition each fiscal year.

-3.1.1.1.
-Determine the most current "measured" percentage at a fair or higher condition.
-3.1.1.2.
-Present condition data in graphic and tabular format.
-3.1.1.3.
-Annually calculate the P. I. of the Interstate Highway System 3.1.1.4.
-Compare needs to current budget partition and recommend budget revisions if necessary.
-3.1.1.5.
-Review program pavement rehabilitation projects annually to achieve objective.
-3.1.1.6.
+- 3.1.1.1.
+Determine the most current "measured" percentage at a fair or higher condition. - 3.1.1.2.
+Present condition data in graphic and tabular format. - 3.1.1.3.
+Annually calculate the P. I. of the Interstate Highway System - 3.1.1.4.
+Compare needs to current budget partition and recommend budget revisions if necessary. - 3.1.1.5.
+Review program pavement rehabilitation projects annually to achieve objective. - 3.1.1.6.
 Review recommended projects with teams to select projects and develop letting program.

 Supports DOTD Goals Provide Quality Customer Service.
 Enhance Public Confidence.
-Deliver Critical Infrastructure Improvements.
-Operate a Safe and Efficient Infrastructure System.
-Program Activity Operations and Ma aintenance Objective Input Output Outcome Efficiency Quality maintain and impr Highway System se To effectively cove the Interstate o that 95% of the stays in fair or ch fiscal year.
-Interstate Highway System Total number of Interstate Highway System miles in fair or better condition Percentage of Interstate Highway System pavement miles in fair or better condition
+Deliver Critical Infrastructure Improvement a Safe and Efficient Infrastructure System.
+Program Activity Operations and Ma aintenance Objective Input Output Outcome Efficiency Quality Objective 3.1.1: To effectively maintain and improve the Interstate Highway System so that 95% of the system pavement stays in fair or better condition each fiscal year.
+Total number of Interstate Highway System miles in fair or better condition Percentage of Interstate Highway System pavement miles in fair or better condition